 Fixed vs. Progressive Dementia

 There are two primary types of dementia.
-Fixed dementia is when the cognitive impairment does not get any worse.
+Fixed dementia is when cognitive impairment does not get any worse.
 Progressive indicates worsening cognitive function over time.
 Fixed dementia is the preferred of the two.
-Fixed dementia is more commonly associated with traumatic injury or stoke.
+Fixed dementia is more commonly associated with traumatic injury or stroke.

 Rate of Progression

 The slower the patient’s progression, the better.
 Since so little is known about causes, there is less known about effective treatments for dementia.
 Once it sets it, doctors have a difficult time slowing down the rate of progression.

 Duration of Disease